yowainwright/codependence/README.md

 ## Shoutouts

 Thanks to [Dev Wells](https://github.com/devdumpling) and [Steve Cox](https://github.com/stevejcox) for the aligned code leading to this project.
-Thanks to [Will Jacobson](https://github.com/willzjacobson) for discussing the documentation and language of this project.
 Thanks [Navid](https://github.com/NavidK0) for some great insights to improve the api!

 ---